How can we help you?

 Yes, you can!

-When you use the automated Download your data function, you will receive several files, each containing a different type of personal data.
-For a description of this data please see Understanding My Data.
+When you download your data, you will receive several files, each containing a different type of personal data.
+For a description of this data, please see the “Read Me First” file delivered together with your data and Understanding My Data (linked to in the “Read Me First” file).

 Please see GDPR Article 15 Information.